 Loire Valley, The note of tropical fruit and a ripe intensity of a Domaine des Baumard Savennieres Clos du Papillon (2004 price $30.00) makes this expression of the Chenin Blanc.
-It is dry, and has a fine finish.
+It is dry and has a fine finish.
 This wine would be a good wine to serve with a green salad or light savory dishes such as frittatas.

 So What Have You Learned? - Take my poll below, and see if you can pick a good wine for the presented meal.

 A green salad with blue cheese dressing.
 A creamy bisque soup.
-A nice big steak, baked potato with lots of butter, asparagus with a cheese sauce. (hint think about your protein laden tongue, all covered with fat.)
+A nice big steak, baked potato with lots of butter, asparagus with a cheese sauce. (hint thinks about your protein laden tongue, all covered with fat.)

 Which would be your safest choice of wine for this dinner menu?

-Cherry Kijafa Cocktail
+Cherry Kijafa Cocktail Dessert Wine

 Desert Wine Recommendation

 Cherry Kijafa - This is a very inexpensive dessert wine.
 It is wonderful!
-I mentioned above how hard it is to pair chocolate with any wine, well here is a wine that compliments chocolate.
+I mentioned above how hard it is to pair chocolate with any wine, well here is a wine that compliments the chocolate.

 It mixed well with other beverages, I have added a couple good recipes drinks using Cherry Kijafa below.